 Thread-count is not as important in silk products as it is for cotton, as in silk threads can vary greatly in terms of diameter and length.
 However, it is still something that should be noted when purchasing silk.
 For silk products with same momme weight, the one with higher thread count is usually considered to be better.
 Normally, the 19mm silk has a thread count of 300-350, Lilysilk’s 19mm silk usually has a minimum thread-count of 400 which is already what some would refer to as “luxury”, our 22mm has a thread-count of 600 and our 25mm silk an even higher 750 which is why we insist that our products is truly the best on the market.

-On your first purchase when you sign up.
-Plus receive exclusive access to new arrivals and special offers.
+on your first Full-Price Purchase when you sign up.
+You’ll receive early access to new product launches, events, and more.

 ●Discount code will be e-mailed to you.